Short positive loxodromics in graph products: Appendix

 This appendix collects two results that, although not required in the main body of the paper, are in a rather similar spirit.

-\Cref{Appendix1} gives an alternative argument to construct short simultaneous loxodromics on finitely many trees.
+\Cref{Appendix1} gives an alternative argument for constructing short simultaneous loxodromics on finitely many trees.
 We allow more general trees than the Bass--Serre trees considered in \Cref{sect:graph_product_main}, but obtain worse bounds on the length of the required words (for graph products, these would require replacing $\dim(\G)$ with $|\G^{(0)}|$).

-\Cref{Appendix2} records an argument due to Carolyn Abbott and Thomas Ng to construct short elements of full support in right-angled Artin groups $A_{\G}$.
+\Cref{Appendix2} records an argument due to Carolyn Abbott and Thomas Ng for constructing short elements of full support in right-angled Artin groups $A_{\G}$.
 This has the advantage of being much simpler than our proofs, but it only applies to generating sets of the entire $A_{\G}$, rather than those of arbitrary subgroups.